Difference Between Assessed Value and Market Value

-More the buyers interested in the property, more the value it can fetch for the seller and vice versa.
+More the buyers interested in the property, the more the value it can fetch for the seller and vice versa.
 Simply put, it is the price that buyers are ready to give, and a seller is ready to accept in an open market transaction.
 The market value is calculated by the real estate agents on behalf of their clients.

-What is Assessed Value?
+What is the Assessed Value?

-Assessed value is calculated based on a standard procedure by the municipalities and the local administration.
+The assessed value is calculated based on a standard procedure by the municipalities and the local administration.
 It is calculated mainly for tax calculations which are directly proportional to the assessed value.
 Higher is this value, higher is the tax levied.

-Assessed Value vs Market Value – Infographics
+Assessed Value vs Market Value Infographics

-The key differences between Assessed Value vs Market Value are as follows –
+The key differences are as follows –

-Assessed value is usually less than market value.
-This is because assessed value is calculated based on a standard mechanism.
+The assessed value is usually less than the market value.
+This is because the assessed value is calculated based on a standard mechanism.
 An assessor will visit the property, do a thorough inspection of the nearby houses and area and come up with a fair value.
 For any area, local authorities would have pre-decided an assessment rate.
 The fair value calculated by the assessor is multiplied by the assessment rate and the value thus derived is known as Assessed value.
 For example, let’s say the fair value was calculated as 500,000 and pre-decided assessment rate is 80%.

-The, the assessed value will be 500,000 * 80% = 400,000
+Then, the assessed value will be

 Calculation for market value is quite different and depends on many factors and market information available at that time.
 Some of the factors can be:

 - Access and connectivity to highways and other major nearby areas.